pipacs/looper/README.md

 Run ```sudo make``` from this directory.

-To run it after system boot, add this line to /etc/rc.local:
+To run Looper when the system boots, add this line to /etc/rc.local:

 ```
 (cd /usr/local/lib; nohup python3 looper.py &)